afs202005277/JetpackJoyride/docs/README.md

 **Problem in context**

-When running our game, there is the constant need of creating obstacles and these,for the time being, are Lasers and Rockets.
-By not implementing the factory pattern, if we decide to remove, change or add a different type of obstacle, it will be required to change the bulk of our code, making our program highly unhandy.
+When running our game, there is the constant need of creating obstacles and these, for the time being, are Lasers and Rockets.
+By not implementing the factory pattern, removing, changing or adding a different type of obstacle will require to change the bulk of our code, making our program highly unhandy.

 **The Pattern**